The Broken Windows Theory Applies to Technical Debt: Discussion

-All of these were established by investigating $95\%$ credible intervals.
-Taken together, it is very improbable that they are all false positives.
-Additionally, the results of our \emph{causal analysis} (see Sect.~\ref{sec:causal_analysis} show that we can infer the \emph{causality} of these relationships, i.e., pre-existing TD is the \emph{cause} of the effects.

-We found no noticeable effect of TD on a subject's propensity to include \texttt{equals()} and \texttt{hashcode()} methods for the new classes they constructed.
-Similarly, we found no significant effect of pre-existing TD on the likelihood of participants \emph{correctly} documenting their new code.

-The limitations of our experiment design, i.e., bad variable names and code duplication coinciding, make it impossible for us to discern the effects of the former from the latter.
-However, the estimated impact on the introduction of general code-smells suggests that \emph{broken windows theory} (BWT) effects are not limited to within specific types of TD items.
-That is, pre-existing bad variable names do not just induce the developer to implement additional poorly named variables but also other examples of TD\@.
-This finding is interesting because it suggests that developers mimicking previous work is not a sufficient explanation of BWT effects on its own.
+As summarized in Sect.~\ref{sec:assesment} our results clearly show that developers' propensity to introduce TD is higher while working in a system with more preexisting TD (RQ1).
+Moreover, we see the same effect when only looking at introduced TD of similar types (RQ2), as well as dissimilar types (RQ3) of TD compared to the preexisting TD\@.
+The thematic analysis and interview material further allow us to reason about the underlying mechanics of this behavior.

-During the follow-up interviews, participants did express that the flaws did make them less enthusiastic about the task at hand.
+During the follow-up interviews, participants did express that the preexisting flaws made them less enthusiastic about the task at hand.
 One went as far as saying that they \say{hardly had the will to finish the task} and merely made sure the tests passed (they were then pleasantly surprised that the system they were assigned in their second task was of significantly higher quality).
-This is in line with previous findings of Besker et al.~\cite{Besker2020TheMorale} and Olsson et al.~\cite{OlssonMeasuringThe}.
+This is in line with previous findings of~\cite{Besker2020TheMorale} and~\cite{OlssonMeasuringThe}.
 Interestingly, and seemingly at odds with this statement, the results indicate that debt level does not appear to have significantly affected a subject's propensity to drop out of the experiment.

+Considering that the code in a high TD system is both longer and harder to read, we might expect participants to spend more time in those systems.
+The results indicate no significant effect of TD on the amount of time the participants allocated towards completing their task.
+Perhaps this is an indication that developers are averse to compensating the productivity loss induced by TD with additional time, resulting in the loss of quality.
+This is further corroborated by some comments from our interviews, such as \say{I'll just run my tests and be done with it} (when discussing their effort put into the high TD system).